Israeli Supreme Court hears first challenge to Netanyahu’s contentious judicial overhaul

 “It is a fatal blow to democracy and the status of the Knesset,” he said, insisting that lawmakers elected by the public should have the final say over the legislation.

-The petitioners asking the court to strike down the law include a handful of civil society groups advocating for human rights and good governance.
+While the attorney general would typically represent the government in such a hearing, Attorney General Gali Baharav-Miara — a main target of the coalition’s attacks — has refused to defend the judicial overhaul in court.
+The sponsors of the law then turned to outside counsel.

 A ruling is not expected on Tuesday, but the hearing could hint at the court’s direction.

 The case is at the heart of a wider contest in Israel between fundamentally different interpretations of democracy.
-Netanyahu and his coalition say that as elected representatives, they have a democratic mandate to govern without being hobbled by the court, which they portray as a bastion of secular, left-leaning elite.
+Netanyahu and his coalition say that as elected representatives, they have a democratic mandate to govern without being hobbled by the court, which they portray as a bastion of the left-leaning elite.

 Opponents say that the court is the only check on majority rule in a country with such a weak system of checks and balances — just one house of parliament, a figurehead president and no firm, written constitution.
 They say that without the power to review and overturn some government decisions, Netanyahu’s government could appoint convicted cronies to Cabinet posts, roll back rights for women and minorities, and annex the occupied West Bank — laws that the court with its current powers would be likely to strike down.

 “We must remember that democracies don’t die in one day anymore,” Navot from the Israel Democracy Institute said.
 “Democracies die slowly, step by step, law by law.
 And therefore we should be very careful with this kind of judicial overhaul.”